outpaddling/LPJS/README.md

 courtesy to other cluster/grid users.

-Most existing batch systems are extremely complex, including our long-time favorite, SLURM, which stands for "Simple Linux Utility for Resource Management", but is no longer simple by any stretch of the imagination.
+Most existing batch systems are extremely complex, including our long-time favorite, SLURM, which was originally an acronym for "Simple Linux Utility for Resource Management", but is no longer simple by any stretch of the imagination.
 The 'S' in SLURM has become somewhat of an irony as it has evolved into the premier batch system for massive and complex HPC clusters.